After the Divorce: Changing or Appealing an Order

 Opposing a Motion Filed Against You

-arn how to prepare and file a written “opposition” to a motion that the other party filed against you.
-Keep in mind that if you don’t file an opposition, the other party might win automatically!
+Learn how to prepare and file a written “opposition” to a motion that the other party filed against you.
+If you don’t file an opposition, the other party might win automatically!

 Appealing an Order

 Learn how to appeal your case if you disagree with the final decision reached by the judge after your trial.